Roadblock: End of the Line: Background

-The event was held at the PPG Paints Arena in Pittsburgh, Pennsylvania.
+The second Roadblock was held at the PPG Paints Arena in Pittsburgh, Pennsylvania.

-In March 2016, WWE held an event titled Roadblock, which was originally a house show that was turned into a WWE Network-exclusive event to further build towards WrestleMania 32.
+In March 2016, the professional wrestling promotion WWE held an event titled Roadblock, which was originally a non-televised house show that was turned into a WWE Network special in the United States to further build towards WrestleMania 32; outside of the U.S., it aired via traditional pay-per-view (PPV).
 The name was a reference to its position on the "Road to WrestleMania".
-Following the reintroduction of the brand extension in July, where the promotion again split its main roster into two separate brands called Raw and SmackDown where wrestlers were exclusively assigned to perform, the promotion brought back brand-exclusive pay-per-views (PPV).
-On July 25, 2016, the Roadblock name was in turn reused for the Raw-exclusive December event, which was held on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania, and in addition to being available to livestream on the WWE Network, it was available via traditional PPV outlets.
-This second Roadblock event was titled Roadblock: End of the Line due to it being WWE's final PPV of the year.
+Following the reintroduction of the brand extension in July, where the promotion again split its main roster into two separate brands, Raw and SmackDown, where wrestlers were exclusively assigned to perform, the promotion reinstated brand-exclusive PPV and livestreaming events.
+On July 25, 2016, the Roadblock name was in turn reused for the Raw-exclusive December event, which was held on December 18, 2016, at the PPG Paints Arena in Pittsburgh, Pennsylvania, and in addition to being available to livestream on the WWE Network, it was available via traditional PPV outlets worldwide.
+This second Roadblock event was titled Roadblock: End of the Line due to it being WWE's final PPV and livestreaming event of the year.
 Tickets went on sale on October 7 through Ticketmaster.